3. Config

 $

-consider the file shown in Listing 131.
+For example, consider the file shown in Listing 133.

 \begin{equation}